the practical kitchen

 crusty whole wheat dutch oven bread

-This beginner-friendly no-knead whole wheat bread is a riff on my overnight no-knead white bread (a favorite of The Practical Kitchen readers!) that uses whole wheat flour and bakes into a rustic round loaf with a golden-brown, crackling crust.
+At last!
+The much-requested whole wheat version of my popular overnight no-knead white bread is here!
+I have tested it obsessively and am so pleased with the results.
+This whole wheat dough bakes into a crusty, rustic round loaf with a golden-brown, flour dusted, crackling crust.
 Inside, you'll find a dense-yet-tender crumb with a nutty-yet-mild whole wheat flavor.

-Baked in a Dutch oven, it delivers a warm, inviting aroma and hearty slices perfect for making sandwiches or toasting aggressively and slathering with homemade butter.
+It smells amazing while it bakes in a Dutch oven and it is so satisfying cutting hearty slices for sandwiches or toasting aggressively and slathering with homemade butter.

 a loaf of whole wheat bread cut in half, the halves are stacked on top of each other with the crumb facing out.